Raising The Stakes

 The Seed EIS is a similar scheme aimed specifically at encouraging investment in small start-ups, which tend to be seen as more risky propositions.
 The reliefs it offers are more generous, but the qualifying criteria are stricter.
 If you've been in business for under two years and have 25 or fewer employees, you're well on your way to qualifying and can raise up to £150,000 this way.

-While it might sound like something you'd have to pay a little extra for in Soho, Entrepreneurs' Relief can actually make investment in your business a much more attractive prospect.
+Entrepreneurs' Relief can make investment in your business a much more attractive prospect.
 Basically, if the company and investor qualify, ER can offer a lower Capital Gains Tax rate when the investor sells any part of their share of the business.
 There are some criteria to meet, but ER can do a lot to reduce the sense of risk involved.

 There are other possibilities as well, such as Venture Capital Trusts and Employee Ownership schemes, so talk to RIFT Accounting and we'll walk you through the best ways to draw investors to your business.